basarat/mobx-typescript-react/02 action/README.md

   document.getElementById('root')
 );
 ```
+We simply import the component and render it along with the `app`.

-One of the cool features in the dev tools is the ability to log out all the state changes and their impact.
+> One of the cool features in the dev tools is the ability to log out all the state changes and their impact.

 ***Check the last box in the mobx dev tools and open chrome dev tools and clear it***
 * Now if we click the button you can see the action called along with the reaction that causes the hello component to re-render.